 Citizens of most countries can receive a 30-day tourist Visa on arrival.
-The fee is usually US$25 and you can extend your visa when you are in Cambodia.
-You can also apply for an E-Visa before going to Cambodia.
+You can apply for an E-Visa before going to Cambodia.
 For volunteers planning to stay in Cambodia for more than 30 days, business Visa is recommended.

 Most volunteers coming from Europe and North America have a layover in South Korea, Qatar, Vietnam or Thailand and then take a connecting flight to Phnom Penh.

 The following carriers operate regular flights to Phnom Penh –